riera90/generic-makefile/README.md

 ## Description

 Generic makefile intended for C and C++ under GNU.

+#This makefile supports:
-Now Supporting dinamic linking with headers!!
+	- Dynamic linking with headers.
+	- Googletest.
+	- Automatic generation of temporal folders.

 ## Why?

-So you don't have to make yours
+So you don't have to make yours.

 ## Usage